-Our Board oversees various ESG matters through its Nominations and Corporate Governance Committee.
-In 2021, we revised the Nominations and Corporate Governance Committee charter to more clearly define its ESG oversight responsibilities.
-In addition, in 2022, we expanded our Board with the addition of a new director with corporate governance and ESG expertise in a global Fortune 500 company.
 We are committed to conducting our business in a safe, environmentally responsible, and sustainable manner that reflects our responsibilities to our stakeholders, which includes our stockholders, employees, customers, and communities, as well as concerns for the environment.
 We believe that the effective management of ESG issues will help support the sustainability and the long-term growth of our business and create value for our stakeholders.

-In 2021, we engaged ESG consultants who, along with our senior leadership, helped us develop our ESG strategy and establish a framework for monitoring our ESG initiatives.
-This process isolated 10 key tenets and topics, including board composition; business ethics; data, privacy, and cybersecurity; diversity, equity, and inclusion; employee engagement; energy management and usage; management and retention; our community; product safety; and supply chain management.
+In fiscal 2021, the Nominations and Corporate Governance Committee revised its charter to more clearly define its ESG oversight responsibilities.
+We also engaged consultants who, along with our senior leadership, helped us develop our sustainability strategy and establish a framework for monitoring our sustainability initiatives.
+This process selected 10 key tenets and topics, including board composition; business ethics; data, privacy, and cybersecurity; diversity, equity, and inclusion; employee engagement; energy management and usage; management and retention; our community; product safety; and supply chain management.